scality/elmerfs/README.md

 seemlessly on their file without interruptions.
 To resolve the conflict you can simply rename the file.

-This works the same on a directories.
+This works the same on directories.

 #### Locking